 Rottneros' AGM makes decisions on the principles for the appointment of the Nominating Committee.
-The 2013 AGM resolved that the Nominating Committee shall comprise the Chairman of the Board and two additional members.
-The Chairman of the Board may not be Chairman of the Committee.
-One of these two members, in addition to the Chairman of the Board, must be a representative of the company's major shareholder and the other shall be a representative of one of the company's other four largest shareholders.
+The 2012 AGM resolved that the Nominating Committee shall comprise the Chair of the Board of Directors and two additional members.
+The Chair of the Board may not chair the Committee.
+One of these two members, in addition to the Chair of the Board, must be a representative of the company's major shareholder and the other shall be a representative of one of the company's other four largest shareholders.
 Neither of these two members may be a Board member at the same time.
-The Nominating Committee appoints a Chairman from within its ranks.
-It is the responsibility of the Chairman of the Board to ensure that members are appointed as stated above.
-The principles also include a procedure for replacing members who leave the Nominating Committee before the end of their mandate or when a member represents a shareholder that is no longer one of the five
+The Nominating Committee appoints a chair from within its ranks.
+It is the responsibility of the Chair of the Board to ensure that members are appointed as stated above.
+The principles also include a procedure for replacing members who leave the Nominating Committee before the end of their mandate or when a member represents a shareholder that is no longer one of the five largest shareholders in terms of votes.